 Bou was dark haired, pale-skinned, with a round body enveloped in a pair of tattered overalls, these, were stained with grease and covered in holes.
 Those tears must be torture for Orin, Eka thought, how did these openings escape the tailor's needle?

 The Finiku craned a large head to one side, the top of the door obscured the stranger's head.
 "Yora'.
-Wala Bou.
-You really want to help?"
+Call me Bou.
+Why Eka want to do this?"

 Eka copied the head motion, "Yea, is that weird?"

 Bou laughed at this.
-"In this town yes, no one work without promise of coin.
-Well, it no matter.
-Hope you like grime, grease and grossness."
+"In Tiputa yes, no one work without promise of the coin.
+But Bou no care.
+Hope Eka like grime, grease and grossness."

 Bou welcomed Eka into the workshop and explained today's chores.